RMS Lusitania: Construction and trials

 Lusitania's keel was laid at John Brown on Clydebank as yard no. 367 on 17 August 1904, Lord Inverclyde hammering home the first rivet.
 Cunard nicknamed her 'the Scottish ship' in contrast to Mauretania whose contract went to Swan Hunter in England and who started building three months later.
 Final details of the two ships were left to designers at the two yards so that the ships differed in details of hull design and finished structure.
 The ships may most readily be distinguished in photographs through the flat-topped ventilators used on Lusitania, whereas those on Mauretania used a more conventional rounded top.
-Mauretania was designed a little longer, wider, heavier and with an extra power stage fitted to the turbines.

-The shipyard at John Brown had to be reorganized because of her size so that she could be launched diagonally across the widest available part of the river Clyde where it met a tributary, the ordinary width of the river being only 610 ft compared to the 786 ft long ship.
+The shipyard at John Brown had to be reorganised because of her size so that she could be launched diagonally across the widest available part of the river Clyde where it met a tributary (the River Cart), the ordinary width of the river being only 610 ft compared to the 786 ft long ship.
 The new slipway took up the space of two existing ones and was built on reinforcing piles driven deeply into the ground to ensure it could take the temporary concentrated weight of the whole ship as it slid into the water.
 In addition, the company spent £8,000 to dredge the Clyde, £6,500 on new gas plant, £6,500 on a new electrical plant, £18,000 to extend the dock and £19,000 for a new crane capable of lifting 150 tons as well as £20,000 on additional machinery and equipment.

 Construction commenced at the bow working backwards, rather than the traditional approach of building both ends towards the middle.
 This was because designs for the stern and engine layout were not finalised when construction commenced.
 Railway tracks were laid alongside the ship and across deck plating to bring materials as required.
-The hull, completed to the level of the main deck but not fitted with equipment weighed approximately 16,000 tons.
+The hull, completed to the level of the main deck but not fitted with equipment weighed about 16,000 tons.